zeek/broker/broker-manual.rst

 e.g. query and modify the contents of a remote master store without actually "owning" any of the contents itself.

-A master data store attached with one Broker endpoint can be be cloned at peer endpoints which may then perform lightweight, local queries against the clone, which automatically stays synchronized with the master store.
+A master data store attached with one Broker endpoint can be cloned at peer endpoints which may then perform lightweight, local queries against the clone, which automatically stays synchronized with the master store.
 Clones cannot modify their content directly, instead they